nico-iaco/funny-converter-be/README.md

 ### Roadmap 🚀🏁
 -  [x] Write the application ✍️
--  [ ] Realize the infrastructure with terraform 🏗️
+-  [X] Realize the infrastructure with terraform 🏗️
--  [ ] Make automatic build with Google Cloud Build 🔁
+-  [ ] Make automatic build with GitHub Actions 🔁